 If a lender disapproves your loan application, do not panic.
 Check your CCRIS and find out why your loan is being rejected, and work on improving that aspect before applying for your next loan.
 If it is merely a case of the lender being overly stringent in their approval process, do your research properly and apply to a lender that would be able to cater to your financial conditions.

-3. Having more debt and without increasing income
+3. Taking more debt without increasing income

 Debt-service-ratio (DSR) is a ratio of your net income and your monthly credit commitment.
 Credit providers are required to observe prudent debt service ratios in their credit assessments to ensure households have sufficient financial buffers to protect them against rising costs and unexpected adverse events.